Poggio Bracciolini: Later years and death

-Poggio's declining days were spent in the discharge of his prestigious Florentine office—glamorous at first, but soon turned irksome—conducting his intense quarrel with Lorenzo Valla, editing his correspondence for publication, and in the composition of his history of Florence.
-He died in 1459 before he could put the final polish to his work, and was buried in the church of Santa Croce.
-A statue by Donatello and a portrait by Antonio del Pollaiuolo remain to commemorate a citizen who chiefly for his services to humanistic literature deserved the notice of posterity.
-During his life, Poggio kept acquiring properties around Florence and invested in the city enterprises with the Medici bank.
+Poggio's last months were spent in the discharge of his prestigious Florentine office, conducting both private and public affairs, editing his correspondence for publication, and composing his history of Florence; died in 1459 before he finished the work.

+He was buried in the church of Santa Croce.
+A statue by Donatello and a portrait by Antonio del Pollaiuolo were placed at the site.
+During his life, Poggio acquired properties around Florence and invested in the city enterprises with the Medici bank.
 At his death, his gross assets amounted to 8,500 florins, with only 137 families in Florence owning more capital.
 His wife, five sons and daughter all survived him.